Craving brownie batter without turning on the oven? This no-bake Brownie Batter Dip brings all the chocolatey nostalgia back in just minutes.

 - Then in a mixing bowl, add the butter and cream cheese and mix until light and fluffy.

-- Next, add in the cake mix.
-Mix (slowly at first) until the cake batter is completely combined with the butter cream cheese mix.
-The cake batter dip will be thick at this point.
+- Next, add in the brownie mix.
+Mix (slowly at first) until the brownie mix is completely combined with the butter/cream cheese mixture.
+The brownie batter dip will be thick at this point.
+Add milk to thin out the batter if desired.

 - Transfer to a serving bowl and enjoy.